Jojoooo1/spring-boot-api/README.md

 - **Platform**: API dedicated to client-facing applications, typically accessed through frontend interfaces or mobile applications.
 Alternatively, it can be consumed through API calls, tailored to the client's needs and service provided.
-- **Back Office**: Streamlines operation and support applications that are vital for operational functionalities.
+- **Back Office**: Operation and support applications that are vital for operational functionalities.
-- **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless integration with the platform and enriching overall functionality.
+- **Internal**: APIs for external services like schedulers, jobs, webhooks [...] enabling seamless integration with external services and enriching overall functionality.
-- **Management**: API used by the development team for managing the application and its resources.
+- **Management**: API used by the development team to manage the platform.
 It is intentionally separated from the internal API for improved security.
-- **Public API**: Simplifies access to publicly available resources, enhancing overall accessibility and usability.
+    - **Public API**: Public facing API

-Each of these endpoints requires specific authentication mechanisms, and they collectively form the foundation for a robust and flexible SaaS application.
+Each of these endpoints requires specific authentication mechanisms, collectively forming a robust and flexible foundation aimed at SaaS applications.

 ## Table of Contents